Macrometacorp/docs/docs/photoniq/event-delivery/get-started-event-delivery.md

 A stream is a named channel for sending messages.
 Each stream is backed by a distributed append-only log and can be local (at one edge location only) or global (across all edge locations in the [fabric](../../geofabrics/)).

 1. (Optional) [Create a fabric](../../geofabrics/create-geofabric.md) for your collection.
 This allows you to decide exactly where your data lives.
-If you skip this step, then the collection will probably be in the system fabric.
+If you skip this step, then the collection will be in the system fabric.
 2. Create a collection that you will send streaming data to.
 Make sure you enable streams when you create it.
 Instructions for each are below:
    - [Create a Document Collection](../../collections/documents/create-document-store.md)
    - [Create a Key-Value Collection](../../collections/keyvalue/create-key-value-store.md)